5x5x5x5/mlops-zoomcamp/README.md

-# mlops-zoomcamp
+# MLOps-zoomcamp
 MLOps zoomcamp

-Putting machine Learning models into production.
+Putting machine learning models into production (and keeping an eye on them).